 Early life and military career

 Luke Elliott Sommer was born on June 26, 1986, in Peachland, British Columbia, Canada.
-He joined the Army on June 26, 2003, and was assigned to a basic training class at Sand Hill, Fort Benning Georgia on November 4, 2003, graduating on January 27, 2004.
-After completing OSUT (One Station Unit Training) attended and completed Airborne School on Fort Benning prior to attending the Ranger Indoctrination Program (RIP) in the green fence at Ranger Training Detachment.
+On June 26, 2003, he joined the Army and was assigned to an introductory training class at Sand Hill, Fort Benning, Georgia, on November 4, 2003, graduating on January 27, 2004.
+After completing OSUT (One Station Unit Training) attended and completed Airborne School on Fort Benning before attending the Ranger Indoctrination Program (RIP) in the green fence at Ranger Training Detachment.

-After completing RIP Sommer was sent to Fort Lewis Washington to the 1st Platoon (Madslashers), Charlie Company, 2nd battalion of the 75th Ranger Regiment.
-Sommer was at the unit for less than three weeks before he left his girlfriend and newborn son and was shipped to Baghdad, Iraq, where he remained until September 2004.
+After completing RIP, Sommer was sent to Fort Lewis Washington to the 1st Platoon (Madslashers), Charlie Company, 2nd battalion of the 75th Ranger Regiment.
+Sommer was at the unit for less than three weeks before leaving his girlfriend and newborn son and was shipped to Baghdad, Iraq, where he remained until September 2004.
 During his time in Iraq, he was part of the Task Force 6-26.

-After returning from Iraq, Sommer conducted Ranger convalescent skill training which includes hotwiring vehicles, operating heavy machines and basic EMT courses.
+After returning from Iraq, Sommer conducted Ranger convalescent skill training, including hotwiring vehicles, operating heavy machines, and basic EMT courses.
 After spending six months in the United States, Sommer was again deployed with 1st Platoon, Charlie Company, overseas, this time to Bagram, Afghanistan.

 On August 7, 2006, four men brandishing weapons robbed the Bank of America branch in South Tacoma of $54,011.
 While two robbers with automatic rifles covered the bank’s entrances, the other two, with handguns, moved swiftly to confront the tellers.
 The gang’s leader wielded a 9-mm Glock 19 with a red laser sight, which he pointed threateningly at the employees.

 While one of the door guards called out the elapsed time, Luke Sommer, the gang leader, vaulted over the teller counter and barged behind the bandit barrier into the cages, shouting threats and commands.
-He ordered the tellers to give him only stacks of banded $20, $50 and $100 bills and not to include any bait money, with prerecorded serial numbers, or dye packs.
+He ordered the tellers to give him only stacks of banded $20, $50, and $100 bills and not include any bait money, with prerecorded serial numbers or dye packs.

 The driver had panicked and started driving, alone, back to the base.
-He quickly realized he was driving the wrong way and after making a U-turn, spotted his friends.
+He quickly realized he was going the wrong way and spotted his friends after making a U-turn.
 Figuring he must have been driving down the street to turn around, the four ran to the car and made their getaway.

 The gang was tracked down because they failed to remove the front license plate from their getaway vehicle.
 A bystander noted the number and passed it to the police.
-Within three days of the robbery, FBI agents arrested Alex Blum at his parents’ home in Greenwood Village, Colorado.
-Blum confessed to driving the getaway car and named the other members of the gang, including Luke Sommer.
+FBI agents arrested Alex Blum at his parents’ home in Greenwood Village, Colorado, within three days of the robbery.
+Blum confessed to driving the getaway car and named the other gang members, including Luke Sommer.

-On December 15, 2008, Sommer was sentenced to 24 years in prison and 5 years of supervised release for Conspiracy to Commit Armed Bank Robbery, Armed Bank Robbery, Brandishing a Firearm During and in Relation to a Crime of Violence, and Possession of an Unregistered Destructive Device (Hand Grenade).
+On December 15, 2008, Luke Sommer was sentenced to 24 years in prison and five years of supervised release for Conspiracy to Commit Armed Bank Robbery, Armed Bank Robbery, Brandishing a Firearm During and in Relation to a Crime of Violence, and Possession of an Unregistered Destructive Device (Hand Grenade).